 Aside from the direct work international educators do to reach and support diverse and underrepresented students, the goal of inclusive excellence also impacts the climate within organizations and offices.
 The field of international education is not nearly as diverse as the students it serves.
 This track will explore inclusive excellence with respect to hiring practices, training and development, career advancement, mentorship, and allyship within international education.

-The number of international students continues to rise on many college campuses around the country.
+The number of international & exchange students continues to rise on many college campuses around the country.
 Some college campuses have been criticized for their lack of support in creating a welcoming climate for these students.
 Furthermore, many international students may spend years in this country without interacting with or developing an understanding of the many diverse communities that exist in the United States.
 This track explores ways to support this cohort in a more impactful manner and how to engage them in education abroad opportunities.

 As we consider systemic approaches to ensure access and support for diverse and underrepresented student populations in education abroad, it is necessary to include conversations in global education as early as possible in a student’s academic career.
 This track addresses this need for early action by considering how educators can ensure that students are exposed to global education opportunities throughout the K12 “pipeline.”